-Mr. Knopp is the head of the firm’s Los Angeles labor and employment practice.
-He also is a member of the firm’s partnership admissions committee.
+Mr. Knopp is the head of the firm’s Los Angeles labor and employment practice and the partner-in-charge of the firm’s Los Angeles office.
+He currently is a member of the firm’s management committee.
+He previously served on the firm’s partnership admissions committee.

 Mr. Knopp received his J.D. with high honors in 1996 from the Georgetown University Law Center, where he was a member of The Georgetown Law Journal, and his B.A. in government from Cornell University in 1992.

 - conducted significant investigation into claims of sexual harassment by multiple individuals at prominent entertainment company (2018)

 - defended prominent retail company through trial and obtained successful result in state-wide representative action in which the plaintiff sought civil penalties in excess of $100 million (2017)

 - prevailed on summary judgment in California-wide class action in which the plaintiff alleged systemic “time-shaving” by national arts and crafts retailer (2017)

 - prevailed on summary judgment in California-wide class action alleging various wage violations based on discount retailer’s security check practices (2017)